 – Selling products or services: If, say, your blog is all about being a Knitting Mommy, you may decide to write an ebook about knitting and sell it on your site.

-If you are serious about making money from your blog, I highly recommend the A-List Blogging Masterclass program.
+If you are serious about making money from your blog, I highly recommend (as mentioned above) the Blog Writer’s Bootcamp.
 It takes you step-by-step through the process of getting clear on your unique brand and message, setting up your blog, writing compelling posts, using images effectively, figuring out what to sell (and how), and much more.
-It’s a very supportive group that provides truly ridiculous amounts of valuable content and instruction.

 Do a Google search for almost anything, and on the results page, you’ll see a list of ads (all with a headline followed by 2 lines of text and a link) on the right side of your screen, and usually a few at top left, too.
 Advertisers bid on common search terms and write the ads that are displayed when someone searches for that term.
 The advertisers only pay if someone actually clicks on the ad – hence, “pay-per-click” (or PPC) advertising.